Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/v2/02-dhcp-services.md

 ---

-## Initial Verification

-After configuration:
+## ## Expected Behaviour

+This section outlines the expected behaviour after DHCP configuration.

-- Clients successfully received DHCP addresses
+- Clients should receive DHCP addresses dynamically
-- Inter-VLAN routing worked correctly
+- Inter-VLAN routing should function correctly
-- DHCP server reachable from all VLANs
+- The DHCP server should be reachable from all VLANs

+However, this expected behaviour was not initially observed due to existing Layer 2 security configurations, which required further troubleshooting.

 ### Example DHCP Assignments
 - Admin: 192.168.10.50/24
 - Engineering: 192.168.30.50/24
 - Sales: 192.168.40.50/24

+---

 ## DHCP Snooping Implementation